“Thank you: that was the best talk I’ve ever been to!” (note from a satisfied customer)

 This talk explains my love of cruising and will appeal to anyone interested in travelling across the sea in style.
 It includes a brief history of Cunard and the story of how the Atlantic crossing evolved from a thing of purpose to be endured to one of luxury and comfort to be enjoyed.

 3. Is Heritage a Load of Old Hat?
 Should we demolish the past and start building the future? – As president of Wakefield Civic Society, I am often approached by people concerned about this or that old building and they want to know ‘what the Society is going to do about it’.
 Sometimes, the Society will be as concerned as anyone to ensure our built heritage is conserved but, just sometimes, we take the view that maybe we should let something go and see it replaced by something newer.
 This can be quite a controversial stance for a civic society to take!
+For this talk, I take off my civic society hat and go off piste to take a slightly irreverent look at our love of old buildings and ask you to think about where this ultimately leads us: if we preserve everything just because it’s old, where do the architects of today leave their mark?
+We revere the Georgian and Victorian architecture of the past, but how do we create space for the bold new work of the 21st century?
+In this talk, I ask you to embrace modern architecture in all its rich variety.

 This talk will certainly get you thinking – but will it change your mind?